-41. Mediterranean coastal areas are particularity threatened by coastal development that modifies the coastline through the construction of buildings and infrastructure needed to sustain residential, commercial, transport and tourist activities (Table 2.1).
+40. Mediterranean coastal areas are particularity threatened by coastal development that modifies the coastline through the construction of buildings and infrastructure needed to sustain residential, commercial, transport and tourist activities (Table 1.1).
 The land, intertidal zone and near-shore estuarine and marine waters are increasingly altered by the loss and fragmentation of natural habitats and by the proliferation of a variety of built structures, such as ports, marinas, breakwaters, seawalls, jetties and pilings.
 These coastal human-made infrastructures cause irreversible damage to landscapes, losses in habitat and biodiversity, and strong influence on the configuration of the shoreline.
 Indeed, physical disturbance due to the development of artificial structures in the coastal fringe can disrupt the sediment transport, reduce the ability of the shoreline to respond to natural forcing factors, and fragment the coastal space.
 The modification of emerged beach and elimination of dune systems contribute to coastal erosion phenomena by lessening the beach resilience to sea storms.
 Coastal defence infrastructures have been implemented to solve the problem together with beach nourishment but preserving the natural shoreline system with adequate sediment transport from river has proved to be the best solution.

-42. Monitoring the length of coastline subject to physical disturbance due to the influence of human-made structures and its trend is of paramount importance to preserve habitat, biodiversity and prevent coastal erosion phenomena, as well as for its importance in land-sea interactions.
+41. Monitoring the length of coastline subject to physical disturbance due to the influence of human-made structures and its trend is of paramount importance to preserve habitat, biodiversity and prevent coastal erosion phenomena, as well as for its importance in land-sea interactions.
 Until now there has not been systematic monitoring in the Mediterranean regarding this, in particular neither quantitatively based monitoring nor any major attempt to homogenously characterize coastal ecosystems on a wider Mediterranean basis.

-Table 2.1: The main drivers (human activities), pressures and impacts affecting coastline subject to physical disturbance due to the influence of human-made structures
+Table 1.1: The main drivers (human activities), pressures and impacts affecting coastline subject to physical disturbance due to the influence of human-made structures

-DRIVERS PRESSURES IMPACTS Population growth Construction of buildings and Impacts on landscape Tourism development infrastructure needed to sustain residential, Habitat loss and fragmentation (terrestrial Maritime transport and other types of (inland) commercial, transport and tourist activities and marine habitats, especially in inter-tidal zones and near-shore) transportation Construction of ports, Loss and fragmentation of entire coastal ecosystems (dunes, wetlands, beaches) Fisheries and aquaculture Coastal protection works Permanent changes in configuration of Demand for oil, gas, electricity, and minerals (dykes, groynes, seawalls, breakwaters, piers, pilings, coastline and bathymetry (in disposal areas).
-Need for protection of coastal assets jetties etc.) Construction of LNG and oil terminals on the coastline Impacts on erosion and sedimentation rates - disruption of sediment transport transparency and photosynthetic ability
+DRIVERS PRESSURES IMPACTS Population growth Construction of buildings and Impacts on landscape Tourism development infrastructure needed to sustain residential, Habitat loss and fragmentation (terrestrial Maritime transport and other types of (inland) commercial, transport and tourist activities and marine habitats, especially in inter-tidal zones and near-shore) transportation Construction of ports, Loss and fragmentation of entire coastal Fisheries and harbours and marinas ecosystems (dunes, wetlands, beaches) aquaculture Coastal protection works Permanent changes in configuration of Demand for oil, gas, electricity, and minerals (dykes, groynes, seawalls, breakwaters, piers, pilings, coastline and bathymetry (in disposal areas).
+Need for protection of jetties etc.) Impacts on erosion and sedimentation rates coastal assets Construction of LNG and oil disruption of sediment transport terminals on the coastline Increased turbidity and related reduction transparency and photosynthetic ability